Taxinha/RepData_PeerAssessment2/PA2.md

 ```

 #### TidyData for Weather Events impacts on Economics
-From the `tidyData`dataset, we ignore the rows where there isn't Property nor Crop damage value because we want to get the Weather Events with most Economical impact.
+From the `tidyData`data set, we ignore the rows where there isn't Property nor Crop damage value because we want to get the Weather Events with most Economical impact.
 After we select only the 5 columns we need - `EVTYPE`, `PROPDMG`, `PROPDMGEXP`, `CROPDMG` and `CROPDMGEXP`, do some cleanup to the `EVTYPE` factor calling the `cleanupEVTYPE` function.
 In other to get the real monetary value for Property or Crop damage, we call the function `calculateDMG`.
-Then we group the data by `EVTYPE` and then calculate the total of Propertie and Crop monetary damage for each Weather Event (`EVTYPE`).
+Then we group the data by `EVTYPE` and then calculate the total of Properties and Crop monetary damage for each Weather Event (`EVTYPE`).

 ```r
 tidyDataDMG <- tidyData[!(tidyData$PROPDMG == 0 & tidyData$CROPDMG == 0), ] %>%